 - Dolmas: You can get prepared stuffed grape leaves at supermarkets.
 You can also make homemade dolmas if you prefer.

-- Cheese: Feta and labneh are great choices for a Mediterranean mezze platter.
-Mozzarella balls also make a good addition.
+- Cheese: Feta and labneh are great choices.
+Mozzarella balls also work well.

 - Marinated vegetables: Artichokes, sun dried tomatoes and marinated olives are a great combination for any platter.